Architecture That Earned Its Scars

 Database Operations Generic database hooks.
 No proprietary batching.
 No SQL Stream.
 No visual query building.
 5 SQL operation types with 1000X faster imports.
 Direct database-to-database streaming.
 14+ database support.

 AI Integration Third-party plugins or custom Python code.
 No native AI tools.
-No AI triggers.
+No condition-driven monitors.
 No autonomous agents.
 17 native AI task types across 9 providers.
-AI triggers.
+Condition-driven Monitors.
 Autonomous Claude Agent.
 367-tool MCP server.
 Built-in AI assistant.

 Target Users Software engineers and DevOps teams Business users, DBAs, analysts, IT operations — plus developers via API